The Czech tax environment: Transparent and competitive

 For VAT payers performing taxable activities, VAT generally should not represent an additional cost.

-The standard VAT rate is 21% and the reduced rates are 15% and 10%.
+The standard VAT rate is 21% and the reduced rate is 12%.
 Certain supplies are exempt.

 The Czech Republic implemented Directive 2006/112/EC on the common system of VAT and is thus generally in line with the principles applied within the EU.